nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 **After Sleigh Bomb Disarmed:** *"IMPOSSIBLE!
 Charlie, you incompetent CRUMB!
 I should have known better than to trust a burnt gingerbread man with explosives!
 No matter... the clock still ticks..."*

-**After Reindeer Recruited:** *"No... not the ungulates!
-You've turned my own flying draft animals against me?!
-BAH!
-Animals are more loyal than people - that's the only lesson here!"*
+**After Reindeer Recruited:** *"Oh, how touching!
+The noble beasts come to save the day!
+Even animals believe in your sentimental NONSENSE!
+Well, let's see how loyal they are when Christmas FAILS!"*

 **After Defeating a Lieutenant (Frostbite, Gingersnap, Slush):** *"So you've bested [villain name].
 Congratulations.
 You've proven you can beat ONE broken soul.
 But can you stop ALL of us?
 Can you stop ME?"*